aaron-human/fluffy-tribble/doc/physics.md

 ![angular energy eqn9](./img/angular_energy_eqn9.png)

-**TODO:** Figure out the above!

-Well the final result should be:
+From there, the same general logic regarding the `restitution_coefficient` (from the end of the _Derivation of Linear Collision Response_ section) can be applied to convert the `-2` into `-(1 + restitution_coefficient)`.
+This makes the final equations:

 ![angular motion solved](./img/angular_final_solution.png)

-### 3.2.
+### 3.3.
 Aside: Calculating Center of Mass and the Moment Of Inertia Tensor

 **TODO!**